BenBrewster/BenBrewster.github.io/Publications.md

 ## _Book Chapters_

-MARZELL, Laurence, BREWSTER, Ben (2019) "A Framework for Trust.
-Building a bedrock of trust between citizens, law enforcement and other stakeholders; a scalable transferable architecture for community policing.
+MARZELL, Laurence, BREWSTER, Ben (2019) "Building a Bedrock of Trust Between Citizens, Law Enforcement and Other Stakeholders: A Scalable Architecture for Community Policing".
 In (eds.)
-AKHGAR, Babak, WADDINGTON, Dave & BAYERL, Petra-Saskia, Social Media in Policing.
+AKHGAR, Babak, BAYERL, Petra-Saskia & LEVANTAKIS, George.
+Social Media Strategy in Policing.
 Springer.

 BREWSTER, Ben, GIBSON, Helen, GUNNING, Mike (2018).
 "Policing the Community Together: The Impact of Technology on Citizen Engagement." in (eds) LEVENTAKIS, George and HABERFELD, M.R, Societal Implications of Community-Oriented Policing and Technology.
 Springer